 May I travel during holidays and summer breaks?
 Am I required to?

-During the 2 week Christmas and New Year Break, which takes place between the first and second semester, all international students are required to vacate their school provided accommodations.
+During the 2 week Christmas and New Year Break, which takes place between the first and second semester, all international students that are residing in TKA’s Residential Dormitories are required to vacate their school provided accommodations.
+International students residing in TKA Homestay with host families are not required to exit their residential accommodations, but are certainly able to do so if they would like to take advantage of this long break and fill out travel request forms.
 Students can choose to stay with their host families, in the dorms, or they can travel (with restrictions) during all other school holidays.
 For more information on travel, please click here

 Will I be able to play sports at TKA?

 Athletics inherently involve competition.
 Some sports at TKA are extremely competitive, while others allow any athletically eligible student who would like to join to do so.
 With nearly 50 athletic teams to choose from, there is a place for everyone; however, the type of sport will be based on skill level and availability.

 International students are required to complete additional paperwork for athletic eligibility.
 Included in that paperwork is a copy of the students translated and scaled official transcript from their home country, beginning in 8th grade and continuing to present.
 Students with incomplete documentation will have their eligibility delayed or possibly rejected.